0hnezahn/WumpusEnv/README.md

 # 1. Introduction
 Our new approach aims to allow multiple agent approaches to work together in a wumpus environment.
 Other parties are able to develope bots in their perferred language and are then able to load them into the enviroment and let them interact with eachother.
-The enviroment developed in java will simulate one walkthrough in our partially observable, strategic, sequential, static, discrete multiagent wumpus world.
+The environment developed in java will simulate one walkthrough in our partially observable, strategic, sequential, static, discrete multiagent wumpus world.

+## 1.1 How to Start
+So far the environment only worked under Windows.
+Make sure to have Java 17 installed. https://download.oracle.com/java/17/latest/jdk-17_windows-x64_bin.exe

+Open the folder "complete" which has the .jar aswell as an .exe for the environment.
+Also make sure to have the standard java bot in the same folder if you want to spawn in a custom player.
+Then the only thing left to do is to double click either the .jar or the .exe for the environment and a window should open up

 # 2. Wumpus Enviroment
-Code for the Wumpus Enviroment can be found in the src folder.
-The enviroment is developed in java.
+Code for the Wumpus Environment can be found in the src folder.
+The environment is developed in java.
 It consists of 4 main modules.

 ### 2.1 Controller
 The controller arranges the functionality of the GUI; for example buttons, labels, sliders and displaying the current gamestate.
 It also starts and executes the simulation.